 Each Quarterly Review and Analysis (QRA) presents production, proficiency, total attrition rates (academic and administrative), the analysis of these data, and various language program initiatives to achieve higher proficiency levels.
-The production rate refers to the total number of students who meet the graduation requirements for the Basic (L2/R2/S1+), Intermediate (L2+/R2+/S2) and Advanced (L3/R3/S2+) courses.
+The production rate refers to the total number of students who meets the graduation requirements for Basic (2/2/1+), Intermediate (2+/2+/2) and Advanced (3/3/2+) courses.
 The proficiency rate is used to measure two different results: the percentage of students who just meet the graduation requirements and the percentage of those who exceed such requirements.
 Attrition rates account for the percentage of students who could not complete their assigned language course for either academic or administrative reasons.
 The analysis element of the QRA reports on a language program's performance in the current quarter compared to previous quarters (Ev.
 1, 2 pages 12-15).
 In addition, the QRA includes identified issues, corrective actions, and ongoing initiatives taken by a language program to enhance learning outcomes and achievements for all students.